pagkly/Zed/Investopedia3/Energy Risk Professional (ERP).md

 ## The Energy Risk Professional (ERP) Exam

 The Energy Risk Professional (ERP) Exam is taken to earn the ERP designation.
-It is designed to measure a candidate's knowledge of the major [energy markets](https://www.investopedia.com/terms/e/energy_sector.asp) and gauge their ability to manage the physical and financial risks inherent in the complex world of energy.
+It is designed to measure a candidate's knowledge of the major [[energy markets]](https://www.investopedia.com/terms/e/energy_sector.asp) and gauge their ability to manage the physical and financial risks inherent in the complex world of energy.

-The exam provides a comprehensive overview of all major energy markets, including the [upstream](https://www.investopedia.com/terms/u/upstream.asp) and [downstream processes](https://www.investopedia.com/terms/d/downstream.asp) associated with each, the trading and structuring of diverse energy commodities, and the identification, measurement, and management of key physical and financial risks.
+The exam provides a comprehensive overview of all major energy markets, including the [[upstream]](https://www.investopedia.com/terms/u/upstream.asp) and [[downstream processes]](https://www.investopedia.com/terms/d/downstream.asp) associated with each, the trading and structuring of diverse energy commodities, and the identification, measurement, and management of key physical and financial risks.

 Candidates must successfully pass two multiple-choice exams: ERP Exam Part I and ERP Exam Part II.
 Part I consists of 80 questions, to be completed within four hours.
-This exam consists of questions testing the candidate's knowledge of physical energy [commodity markets](https://www.investopedia.com/terms/c/commodity-market.asp).
+This exam consists of questions testing the candidate's knowledge of physical energy [[commodity markets]](https://www.investopedia.com/terms/c/commodity-market.asp).
 Part II consists of 60 questions, also to be completed within 4 hours.
 Part II evaluates the test-takers' knowledge of the application of energy derivatives and risk mitigation.

 ## Additional Exam Details